Skip to main content ↓

 A question I like to ask is, “How have you made decisions like this in the past?”
 A question like that is not threatening and will allow the prospect to share.
 Of course, what you’re listening for are clues as to whether they will be making the decision.

 I also don’t hesitate to ask, “Is there anyone else who will be involved in making the decision?”
-Again, it’s straightforward and designed to ensure you’re using your time in an effective manner.
+Again, it’s straightforward and designed to ensure you’re using your time effectively.

 5. Do they have the financial ability to buy?